DMWeber/movies/README.md

-# This is a Traingings Project
+# This is a Trainings Project

-# FeatureSet
+# Featureset
 - Restful Endpoints for CRUD methods (Create Read Update Delete) for a Movie Resource
   - a movie consists of a few properties "name,release, date, etc..."